axieinfinity/ronin-documentation/docs/basics/roles/validator.md

 ## Validator responsibilities

-Validators are in charge of:
+Validators are in charge of the following:

 * Generating blocks during their turn.
 * Helping other validators generate blocks when they miss their turn.